Configuration

 Port assignment

 Apps get a random port in the 4000--4999 range.
-Portless sets PORT and HOST before running your command.
+Portless sets PORT and usually HOST before running your command.
 Most frameworks respect PORT automatically.
-For frameworks that ignore it (Vite, Astro, React Router, Angular, Expo, React Native), portless auto-injects --port and --host flags.
+For frameworks that ignore it (Vite, Astro, React Router, Angular, Expo, React Native), portless auto-injects the right --port flag and, when needed, a matching --host flag.